- Are there initiation fees to join the union?

 Non-members are known as “Agency Fee Payers.”
 Practically speaking that means that although Agency Fee Payers are entitled to the exact same representation as members, they are not entitled to have a voice in the union.
-Only members can vote on union matters, run for office, etc. Financially speaking, Agency Fee Payers initially pay the same amount as members do in dues.
+Only members can vote on union matters, run for office, etc. Financially speaking, Agency Fee Payers initially pay the same amount as members do (either by automatic deduction or through personally remitting the monies to MAC).
 However, at the end of the year, Agency Fee Payers may request (in writing) that they be refunded what amounts to a small portion of their dues.
 The monies they get back cover the amount of their dues which went to things that were NOT directly related to the Union’s representation of them.
 Agency fees, therefore, are the “fair share” portion of representation.
 Legally, agency fees cannot include monies MAC (or NYSUT or AFT) used for things like political lobbying or organizing workers elsewhere.
-The difference, which can’t be calculated in advance is usually a very small amount of money, probably somewhere around a few dollars a year.
+The difference, which can’t be calculated in advance (that’s why Agency Fees payer wind up getting a small refund) is a very small amount of money, probably somewhere around a few dollars a year.
 Generally speaking, only people who are philosophically opposed to unions or are followers of certain religions (like Jehovah’s Witnesses who often abide by certain restrictions about the types of organizations they can belong to) choose to become Agency Fee Payers instead of members.

 Who do I turn to if I have a problem?

 How can I help?